-Consumer Reports has ranked sunscreens and found that you don’t have to pay big bucks to protect your skin from harsh UV rays.
+Consumer Reports is out with its latest rank of sunscreens, and it turns out you don’t have to pay big bucks to protect your skin from harsh UV rays.

-Here’s what so funny: One of the highest rated sunscreens that got a Best Buy recommendation turned out to be the cheapest one they tested!
+Here’s what so funny: Two of the highest rated sunscreens that got ‘best buy’ recommendations turned out to be the cheapest ones the magazine tested!

 Want the best sunscreen for your money?
 Check out these options…